Provenance Blockchain Price Reaches $0.0222 on Exchanges (HASH)

-Provenance Blockchain (HASH) traded flat against the US dollar during the twenty-four hour period ending at 19:00 PM ET on April 28th.
-One Provenance Blockchain token can now be bought for $0.0222 or 0.00000132 BTC on exchanges.
-Provenance Blockchain has a market cap of $2.72 billion and approximately $219.42 worth of Provenance Blockchain was traded on exchanges in the last day.
-During the last week, Provenance Blockchain has traded down 36.2% against the US dollar.
+Provenance Blockchain (HASH) traded flat against the U.S. dollar during the twenty-four hour period ending at 10:00 AM ET on April 30th.
+One Provenance Blockchain token can currently be bought for approximately $0.0222 or 0.00000132 BTC on cryptocurrency exchanges.
+Provenance Blockchain has a market capitalization of $2.72 billion and approximately $219.42 worth of Provenance Blockchain was traded on exchanges in the last 24 hours.
+During the last seven days, Provenance Blockchain has traded 36.2% lower against the U.S. dollar.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.